SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

     >Note: The shortcut keys may vary depending on the browser used.

-9. A SQL Console tab or a sub tab such as Results, or Messages, can enter full screen mode, by double tapping on its tab.
+9. A SQL Console tab or a sub tab such as Results, or Messages, can enter or exit full screen mode, by double tapping on its tab.

     ![](images/FullScreen.png)